 NOTE: There is a separate policy and criteria for students requesting a Residency Release once an academic year has started.

-Off-campus request forms can be obtained in the Office of Housing and Residential Life, 105 Peabody Hall.
-The Office of Housing and Residential Life will review all applications to live off campus and will notify the student via campus email.
+Off-campus request forms can be obtained from Office of Housing and Residence Life staff members.
+The office will review all applications to live off campus and will notify the student via campus email.
 Room and board cancellation fees may apply.
-There will be no refunds after the first day of classes unless the student withdraws or is academically or administratively dismissed from the University.

 All students living in the residence halls must sign a Residence and Dining Contract and agree to abide by its terms.
 Housing contracts are sent out after their tuition deposit has been paid.
 Students should familiarize themselves with the contents of the contract.
 Violations of the terms of the contract can result in its cancellation.

 Husson reserves the right to make or change room assignments, but will make every effort to accommodate the preferences of individual students.
-Returning students sign up for rooms each spring for the following fall; entering students are mailed housing materials during the summer.
+Returning students sign up for rooms each spring for the following fall; entering students are emailed housing materials to their campus email address during the summer.
 Students are responsible for filling out the proper paperwork for a room change.
-The student's Resident Director (RD) must approve of a room change before any move actually takes place.
-Occasionally, students may experience roommate conflicts.
-The residence hall staff is available for assistance in the resolution of any conflict.
-If a problem cannot be resolved, room changes are possible.
+The student's Resident Director must approve of a room change before any move actually takes place.
+Occasionally, students may experience roommate conflicts but the residence hall staff is available for assistance in the appropriate resolution of any conflict that may occur.

 Single rooms are not offered as a regular lifestyle option.
 However, as occupancy levels in the residence hall permit, single rooms may become available.
 If a student does reside in a single room, a per-semester additional charge will be added to her or his room and board charge.
 If a student does not want a single, the Office of Housing and Residential Life and student will work together to find a roommate to avoid the single room charge.

-Each student is issued a key upon moving into the residence hall.
-The student is responsible for the key and may not transfer or duplicate them.
+Each student is responsible for the keys that are issued to them and they may not transfer or duplicate them.
 Lost keys should be reported to the Resident Director immediately.
 For the safety and security of residents, a lock core change will be made and the student will be charged for the change.
 Residents will also be billed for a lock core change when a key is not returned when they move out of a room.
 All room keys will be collected at the end of the academic year.

 Inspections of all residence hall rooms will be conducted multiple times throughout a semester to determine health and safety needs.
-Twenty four hours prior notice will be given for routine inspection and will be attended by members of the Office of Housing and Residential Life, Maintenance and Safety and Security.
+Twenty four hours prior notice will be given for routine inspection and will be attended by members of the Office of Housing and Residence Life, Maintenance, and Safety & Security.
 These University officials may additionally authorize immediate room inspections in cases of emergency or possible violations of the Husson University Community Code.

-Laundry rooms are located in the basements of each traditional residence hall and on the 4 floors of the LLC.
+Laundry rooms are located in the basements of each traditional residence hall and on the 4th & 5th floors of the Darling Learning Center.
 Vending machines are conveniently located in each building.
-Inoperative washing machines and vending machines should be reported to Residence Director.
+Inoperative washing machines and vending machines should be reported to the Resident Director.

 The University's residence halls are officially closed for all vacation periods.
 Students who must remain on campus during vacation periods (distance to travel home is too far, working on campus over break) will be charged room and board.
-Applications to stay for breaks must be obtained from and handed back to the Office of Housing and Residential Life, 105 Peabody Hall or to a Resident Director.
+Applications to stay for breaks must be obtained from and handed back to the Office of Housing and Residence Life, or to a Resident Director.